king0682/CV/README.md

 # CV
-the process followed by Dr. Hu
+the progressing followed by Dr. Hu